kooba/swig-tiny-cms/README.md

 Content will be saved in a file with contentId.md name.

-The same content identifiers can be used if you would like to reuse them.
+The same content identifiers can be used if you would like to reuse content sections.

 ##Demo